Edit Your Practice’s Tables

 Since table entries are vital to your history and reports, you can not remove items from your tables, even if you no longer need them.

 To hide an entry that is no longer relevant, insert a tilde (~) in front of the sort field of the item, which is usually the name.
-Table items with a tilde are sorted to the bottom of all lists in Partner, getting them out of the way of day-to-day use.
+Table items with a tilde are sorted to the bottom of all lists in PCC’s software, getting them out of the way of day-to-day use.

 Review Log of Changes